Teachers: Heidi Roston and Sarah Eckholm

 As infants get older, they will have their first experiences sitting at a table with a group of friends for meal time while using plates and spoons.
 Older infants will also transition from two naps a day to one longer nap in order to prepare for the toddler classroom.

-Children between the ages of 16 to 36 months are a part of our toddler program.
+Children between the ages of 16 months and two years of age are in our Kahol classroom.
+Our two-year-olds are in our Adom classroom.
 The toddler years are full of many new talents and skills.
 Toddlers begin to move away from parallel play and towards group play.
 They also explore how to share, use their words to express emotions, and be respectful of others’ personal space.

 The toddler years are full of many new talents and skills as children naturally begin to move away from parallel play and work towards group play.
 Led by the teachers, children develop and explore: